Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

         }
     ```

+<h2>Receive PosTag Tokens and Tags</h2>
 ## Receive Tokens and Tags - PosTag

-receive the tokens and tags from sentence:
+Receive the tokens and tags from sentence:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app: